Removable Partial Dentures

 Once your new removable partial dentures are fitted in your mouth, they'll need to have some adjustments made to them over time.
 This is because your mouth naturally changes as you grow older (e.g., bone and gum ridged recede and shrink) and this will affect how your denture fits.
 Having such adjustments made is important because otherwise, you'll develop sores and infections in your mouth.

 Cleaning a removable partial denture is somewhat different from cleaning your natural teeth.
-You’ll want to remove the denture and hold it over some water while you use a denture cleaner on it.
-Don’t use toothpaste because it’s too abrasive.
-It’s important for you to do this each day to remove any food or plaque on your denture, so this debris doesn’t permanently stain it.
+It's important for you to do this each day to remove any food or plaque on your denture, so this debris doesn't permanently stain it.

-Understanding what removable partial dentures are and how they work is the first step, calling Julie A. Phillips, DDS, MS at 336-890-8218 to set up an appointment is the second step, one you should take today.
+Understanding what removable partial dentures are and how they work is the first step, calling Phillips Prosthodontics at 336-274-5400 to set up an appointment is the second step, one you should take today.